Kang Yatse II Trek 2026: Best Time, Package and Safety Guide

 Kang Yatse II Trek

-Kang Yatse II Trek situated at the head of Markha valley Ladakh, is an incredible towering throne-shaped peak in the Himalayan range.
+Kang Yatse II Trek, situated at the head of the Markha Valley in Ladakh, is an incredible towering throne-shaped peak in the Himalayan range.
 The massif is divided into two summits, one on the east and one on the west.
-Both the summits are a picturesque journey but vary in general preference.
-The eastern summit, at 6400 meters, is a high-risk summit requiring extensive mountaineering experience and crossing a narrow knife-edge ridge, while the western summit is much more traversed with a less risk-involved factor.
+Both summits offer a picturesque journey but vary in general preference.
+The eastern summit, at 6,400 meters, is a high-risk peak requiring extensive mountaineering experience and the crossing of a narrow knife-edge ridge, while the western summit is much more frequently traversed and involves a lower level of risk.

 Kang Yatse (2) summit is officially trekked for the western summit at a height of 6250 metres, it is a popular trail with high-altitude hikers wanting to conquer Kang Yatse’s altitude of 6000+ metres.